bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-07-testing.md

 - Download Source Code for this Assignment [https://github.com/htw-imi-info3/lab-testing](https://github.com/htw-imi-info3/lab-testing)
 - find a way to run the provided tests that works for you (command line, IDE, docker...)

-## A. Closed Box and Open Box Testing
+## A. Closed-Box and Open-Box Testing

-Remember, Closed and Open Box Testing is a strategy to find appropriate test cases.
+Remember, Closed- and Open-Box Testing is a strategy to find appropriate test cases.
 While some of the examples in these exercises operate on an input set so small it would allow for simply testing on all possible inputs, this exercise is about finding the most effective test cases, as test suites should be kept as small and fast as possible.

 This exercise is about defining test cases (and finding bugs).
 You can do the tests by hand or use the provided examples how to test with pytest.
-If you use automated tests, make sure that all tests succeed,[ and mark found bugs with xfail(https://docs.pytest.org/en/7.1.x/how-to/skipping.html)].
+If you use automated tests, make sure that all tests succeed, [and mark found bugs with xfail](https://docs.pytest.org/en/7.1.x/how-to/skipping.html).

 1. **Getting started:**  Give the equivalence classes for testing a method that determines the absolute value of an integer using the closed-box methodology.
 Don't peek at the code yet!
 Now check out [`absolute.py`](https://github.com/htw-imi-info3/lab-testing/blob/main/a_open_and_closed_box_tests/javasource/absolute.java) in the repository and give test cases covering each branch for a open-box test.
 Define suitable test cases based on your analysis.